Stevensayhello/UltraFast_Failure_Test_Unit/README.md

 After `System Ready` shows up, connect the DUT signal to the ADC port(ADC T0 CH0).

-When signal is ready, hit `enter` to start sampling data.
+When the signal is ready, hit `enter` to start sampling data.

 After `Data Ready` Shows up, move to the Data interface.

 ### Data Interface

 Press `r` to read data from the board.
 The interface will then ask you the sampling rate.
-Make sure to enter the same rate with the previous step.
+Make sure to enter the same rate as the previous step.

 ![plot](./readme_screenshots/Data%20Sample.png)